-Dr. Amalina Bakri, Malaysian very own genius whose name can never escape the chatter of some prejudiced Malays, help a baby battling Germ Cell Tumor.
+Dr. Amalina Bakri, Malaysia’s very own genius whose name can never escape the chatter of some prejudiced Malays, helped a baby battling Germ Cell Tumor.

 The baby’s mother, Nurul Erwani Zaidi while sharing her appreciation, also confirmed the news that Dr Amalina had contacted her through WhatsApp to discuss her daughter’s condition.

-In addition, Dr. Amalina had also asked for the medical record to be presented during a multidisciplinary meeting with other specialties to help with what is regarded as a very complex case.
+In addition, Dr. Amalina had also asked for the medical record to be presented during a multidisciplinary meeting with other specialists to help with what is regarded as a very complex case.

-For those who were never tired of criticizing Dr. Amalina’s way of life, her genuine concern over the critical condition of nine month-old Ainul Mardhiah might urge them to rethink what make a good person.
+For those who are never tired of criticizing Dr. Amalina’s way of life, her genuine concern over the critical condition of nine-month-old Ainul Mardhiah might urge them to rethink what makes a good person.

-Graduated in 2013 as a doctor with an additional internship program in Gynecology Oncology and Surgical Oncology from Harvard Medical School, Dr. Amalina continued to pursue higher education as she enrolled in University of Cambridge to obtain certificate of Master of Philosophy.
+Graduated in 2013 as a doctor with an additional internship program in Gynaecology Oncology and Surgical Oncology from Harvard Medical School, Dr. Amalina continued to pursue higher education as she enrolled in University of Cambridge to obtain the Master of Philosophy.

 After securing the position of surgical trainee at The Royal College of Surgeons of England, she pursued her PhD in Translational Medicine and Therapeutics from University of Edinburgh.